raspberrypilearning/astro-pi-guide/sensors/temperature.md

 ## Display the temperature on the LED Matrix

 Think about how you could show the temperature information on the LED matrix in some way.
+See the [LED Matrix guide](../inputs-outputs/led-matrix.md) for more info.
 The obvious choice would be to use the `show_message` function.
 While this would work there are probably better ways to do it.
 For example, you could:
   - Use the `clear` function to display some predefined colours based on ranges that the temperature falls in.
 For example 0 to 5 degrees could be blue?
   - Use the `clear` function to display a single colour but change the brightness of red (0 to 255) based on the measured temperature?
   - Use the `set_pixel` function to display a bar that moves up and down similar to a thermometer.